1vanchuck/party-legend-terms.github.io-/Terms_and_Conditions.md

 - Use the App for any illegal or unauthorized purpose
 - Attempt to hack, reverse engineer, or modify the App
 - Share or distribute App content without permission
-- Create offensive, harmful, or inappropriate content during gameplay
+- Create offensive, harmful, or inappropriate performances during gameplay
 - Harass, bully, or harm other users
 - Attempt to access premium content without paying
 - Use the App in a way that could damage, disable, or impair the service
+- Share the App with users under 17 years old
+- Record or distribute gameplay without consent of all participants

 Violation of these rules may result in suspension or termination of your access to the App.